Shamanic music: Shamanism and possession

-It has been argued that shamanism and spirit possession involves contrasting kinds of special states of mind.
+It has been argued that shamanism and spirit possession involve contrasting kinds of special states of mind.
 The shaman actively enters the spirit world, negotiates with her or his helper spirit and then with other spirits as necessary, and moves between different territories of the spirit world.
 The possessed medium, on the other hand, is the passive recipient of a powerful spirit or god.
 This reflects the different uses of music involved.
 Possession music is typically longer in duration, mesmeric, loud, and intense, with climaxes of rhythmic intensity and volume to which the medium has learned to respond by entering a trance state: the music is not played by the medium but by one or more musicians.
 In shamanism, the music is played by the shaman, confirms the shaman's power (in the words of the shaman's song), and is used actively by the shaman to modulate movements and changes of state as part of an active journey within the spirit world.
 In both cases, the connection between music and an altered state of mind depends on both psychoacoustic and cultural factors, and the music cannot be said to 'cause' trance-states.

 Use of sounds

 Sound is tactile; whereas visual information is experienced at the surface, auditory information seems to be both outside and inside the body.
 In oral cultures in which survival involves close contact with nature, sound often connects inner feelings to features of the natural environment.
-In many cases, this holds also for the music in shamanistic practice, including e.g. onomatopoeia, imitation of animal cries etc. The shaman's use of sound is to catalyse an imaginary inner environment which is experienced as a sacred space-time in which the shaman travels and encounters spirits.
+In many cases, this holds also for the music in shamanistic practice, including e.g. onomatopoeia, imitation of animal cries etc. The shaman's use of sound is to catalyze an imaginary inner environment which is experienced as a sacred space-time in which the shaman travels and encounters spirits.
 Sound, passing constantly between inner and outer, connects this imaginary space with the actual space of the ritual in which the shaman is moving and making ritual actions and gestures.

 It has been suggested that the sound material used by the shaman constitutes a system of sounds.
 This idea of semiotics of the sound material would imply a symbolic language shared between the shaman and the surrounding community.
 However, the evidence suggests that any symbolic language elements are understood only by the shaman and perhaps by other shamans initiated by this shaman.
 In other words, the symbolic language, if there is one, is more likely to be shared with the spirits than with a human community.

 A shaman may use different sounds for different ritual purposes: